 This book offers a detailed analysis of the strategies and methodologies of successful collaborative grant writing, as well as practical guidance on the interpersonal leadership requirements of managing grantseeking projects. * Four samples of funded collaborative grants, complete with annotations and reviewers' comments, provide a starting point for developing your own collaborative proposals * Includes a collection of 179 sample questionnaire items useful for generating a customized Collaboration Rating Form for your specific situation * Includes a comprehensive Meeting Evaluation form containing 15 points of attitudinal information from collaborators * A bibliography contains more than 70 significant books, journals, theses, websites, and other resources for grantseeking * A helpful index facilitates cross-referencing important subjects

-With its wealth of hard-to-find information on America's philanthropists, the Grant Seekers Guide has become the standard reference manual for nonprofit organizations.
+With its wealth of hard-to-find information on America's philanthropists, the Grant Seekers Guide has become the standard reference manual for nonprofit organizations and a primary choice for library reference.
 The directory lists hundreds of corporations and foundations that provide grants for work in areas of AIDS, women's issues, natural resource management, peace and disarmament, gay and lesbian rights, and more.

 Learn to: Navigate federal grant databases and apply online for grants.
 Find the most current public and private sector grant opportunities.
 Create strong statements of need.
 Submit applications that meet funders' expectations.
 Your comprehensive guide to finding and winning grant monies.